 Sustainability, conservation begins with respect.
-Self respect and respect for others, including animals.
-From her actions and her reasoning afterwards, Tess Thompson Talley lacks respect.
+Self-respect and respect for others, including animals.
+From her actions and her reasoning afterward, Tess Thompson Talley lacks respect.

 The U.S. citizen paid money to South African authorities to track and kill a 4,000-pound elderly black giraffe for sport.
 Then she celebrated her trophy kill by posting her smiling, triumphant face on Facebook beside the dead animal.

-It took about a year but the social media backlash did eventually come for Talley and it has been fierce.
-It began with “AfricaDigest,” a twitter page of a publication called “Africland post,” which stated on June 16: “White American savage who is partly a Neanderthal comes to Africa and shoot down a very rare black giraffe courtesy of South Africa stupidity.
+It took about a year, but the social media backlash eventually came for Talley, and it has been fierce.
+It began with “AfricaDigest,” a Twitter page of a publication called “Africland post,” which stated on June 16: “White American savage who is partly a Neanderthal comes to Africa and shoot down a very rare black giraffe courtesy of South Africa stupidity.
 Her name is Tess Thompson Talley.
 Please share.”

 The outrage gained international attention after that

-Trophy hunting is different however.
+Trophy hunting is different, however.
 First, it costs a lot of money, so it’s an exclusive activity.
 Second, there is no survival imperative to the killing.
-It’s sport.
+It’s a sport.
 Third, it isn’t very sporting.
-It requires guides, jeeps and other equipment.
+It requires guides, jeeps, and other equipment.
 The killing instruments are high-precision, high-powered guns or bows that can hit a target at great distances.
-The person doing the killing may never leave the vehicle.
+The person making the killing may never leave the vehicle.
 There isn’t a sporting chance for the animal.
 This is an activity designed in every way to be the safest possible way for a human to kill an animal.
 There’s nothing humane or sporting about it.

 Talley argued the kill resulted in 2,000 pounds of food that fed neighboring villages.
 The giraffe was too old to mate.
 Maybe it was an outcast because of the giraffe’s advanced age.
 Trophy killing is a form of conversation.
 These reasons make it okay to kill the giraffe, is her reasoning.

 All of these arguments are nonsense.
 The government and local entrepreneurs can easily take care of all of these needs.
-Trophy hunts are about easy money for governments and handful of businesses who arrange these hunting safaris.
-For those who pay it’s difficult to know what pleasure they get from it, except bragging rights.
-It also seems to be another source of colonialism, exploiting the bounty of the African continent for vain, personal pleasure.
+Trophy hunts are about easy money for governments and a handful of businesses who arrange these hunting safaris.
+It isn’t easy for those who pay it easy to know what pleasure they get from it, except bragging rights.
+It also seems to be another source of colonialism, exploiting the African continent’s bounty for vain, personal pleasure.

-Conservation and sustainability begins with respect.
-There’s no respect with trophy hunting.
+Conservation and sustainability begin with respect.
+There’s no respect for trophy hunting.